XA related functions have been introduced in

 For each failed XA transaction the garbage collection makes

+PECL/mysqlnd_ms gives up.
 There are two possible reasons for this.
-Either a participating
+Either

-considered a bug.
-However, you can manually force more garbage
+latter would be considered a bug.
+However, you can manually force more